-Paul now takes up an argument from the way humans make contracts with one another.
+Paul now takes up an argument from the way people make contracts with one another.
 This is an argument from human illustration.

-Paul reaches out to the Galatians by the term “brethren.”
+Paul reaches out personally to the Galatians with the term “brethren.”
 Although Paul rebuked the Galatians, he still has them in his heart.

 I speak in the manner of men:

 Using a human argument, Paul assumes for the moment that when God gave the law to Moses, it terminated His covenant with Abraham.
 This would mean the people could be saved by the law.
 Paul knew this was a false assumption because God saved people by faith, even under the Mosaic law, just as He does today.
 The Mosaic law could not save; it could only curse.
 For God to break His covenant with Abraham would be inconsistent with His character.
 He did not eliminate salvation by faith when He gave Moses the law.

 It was the Mosaic law that was temporary, not the Abrahamic covenant.
 The Mosaic law came after the Abrahamic covenant and ended immediately after the resurrection of Christ.

 A “covenant” is a voluntary disposition of property.
 This is another way of saying “promise,” although a covenant or contract is a more solemn agreement.
 It is a verbal agreement, a contract made between people.